Clemapfel/mousetrap/docs/09_native_rendering.md

 );
 ```

+---

 ## Blend Mode

-As the last part of a render task, we have **blend mode**.
+As the last component of a render task, we have **blend mode**.
+This governs how two colors behave when rendered on top of each other.
+We call the color currently in the frame buffer `destination`, while the newly added color is called `origin`.
 Mousetrap offers the following blend modes, which are part of the enum \a{BlendMode}:

 | `BlendMode`        | Resulting Color                      |
 |--------------------|--------------------------------------|